chevylady/makeupPortfolio/README.md

+# Welcome!

+This repository includes code for simple makeup portfolio website with gallery and contact form.
+Developed with Nuxt 3 & Tailwind CSS.
+You can see it on production at www.gkmua.art .
+I have used PHP script for email configuration - it is not included in repo.

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.